 What can be expected

-You will experience very mild discomfort for the first day after the space maintainer has been placed.
+The patient will experience very mild discomfort for the first day after the space maintainer has been placed.
 If necessary, take Advil or Tylenol as needed.
 After the first day or two, the appliance becomes very comfortable.
-You may even forget it is there!
+The patient may even forget it is there!

 Extra time and effort will be needed to keep the appliance clean.
-Thorough instructions and a travel bag with special brushes will be provided for you on the day the appliance is placed.
+Thorough instructions and a travel bag with special brushes will be provided on the day the appliance is placed.

 Avoid gum and other sticky, chewy candies, which can loosen the appliance and force longer treatment and extra visits to the office.